-Within the limits of the funds appropriated, and as required by Virginia Code § 2.2-4310 and the other applicable Federal or State law, the Director of Finance shall cooperate with the Department of Small Business and Supplier Diversity in promoting the purposes of that Department.
+Within the limits of the funds appropriated, and as required by Virginia Code § 2.2-4310 and the other applicable Federal or State law, the Chief Procurement Officer shall cooperate with the Department of Small Business and Supplier Diversity in promoting the purposes of that Department.

-Employment Services Organizations and Nonprofit Organizations §800.03
+§800.03 Employment Services Organizations and Nonprofit Organizations

-Pursuant to Virginia Code § 2.2-4344(A)(1), as amended, the Director of Finance may waive application of these regulations when acquiring goods and services (i) which are performed or produced by persons or in schools or workshops, under the supervision of the Virginia Department for the Blind and Visually Impaired; or (ii) which are performed or produced by employment services organizations that offer transitional or supported employment services serving individuals with disabilities.
+Pursuant to Virginia Code § 2.2-4344(A)(1), as amended, the Chief Procurement Officer may waive application of these regulations when acquiring goods and services (i) which are performed or produced by persons or in schools or workshops, under the supervision of the Virginia Department for the Blind and Visually Impaired; or (ii) which are performed or produced by employment services organizations or other nonprofit organizations that offer transitional or supported employment services serving individuals with disabilities under the supervision of the Virginia Department of Employment Services and Special Programs and the United States Department of Labor, as evidenced by possession of a National Accreditation Certificate issued by the Commission on Accreditation of Rehabilitation Facilities.